asynkron/protoactor-website/hugo/content/docs/cluster/kubernetes-provider-net.md

   - name: PROTO_HOST
     value: "0.0.0.0"               #this is the Host we bind to, inside the container
   - name: "PROTO_ADVERTISED_HOST"  #this is the Host we expose outwards, to the cluster
+  - name: "PROTO_ADVERTISED_PORT"  #this is the Port exposed outwards, to the cluster
     valueFrom:
       fieldRef:
         fieldPath: status.podIP